mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/tea.md

 # tea
-> A command line tool to interact with Gitea servers.
+> A command-line tool to interact with Gitea servers.
 > More information: <https://gitea.com/gitea/tea>.

 - Log into a Gitea server